 Another thing children learn from a young age, whether explicitly or implicitly, is about concepts of power and equality.
-Abuse is a learned behavior, and we often see children modeling social dynamics of those they see around them while growing up.
-If a child grows up in an environment where someone is asserting dominance, that child may grasp the idea that dominance is normal, including what it takes to become the dominant person and how it may feel to be dominated.
-This means the child may themselves begin to desire or seek power and control over others, which can lead to unhealthy or abusive behaviors later in life.
-On the opposite side, the child may also develop empathy toward those being victimized, or even feel that it is normal not to have power and control over their own decisions, which may set them up to be more tolerant of abuse in the future.
+Abuse is a learned behavior, and we often see children model the social dynamics of those around them while growing up.
+If a child grows up in an environment where someone frequently asserts dominance, that child may believe this is normal.
+They could also learn how to become a dominant person.
+The child may begin to desire or seek power and control over others which can lead to unhealthy or abusive behaviors later in life.

-Research has demonstrated that saying “sorry” doesn’t work well when the actions taken to apologize do not match those used to develop or enhance trust between those parties.
-Human relationships are founded on trust, a trait built up through authenticity, empathy, and logic.
-According to initial scientific studies, the human brain derives a sense of reward as trust is being earned and as the individual becomes more trustworthy.
-Therefore, acting with honesty (words matching actions) when apologizing can strengthen trust in a relationship.
+For many, saying “sorry” doesn’t work well if the apology does not match the actions used to repair the harm done.
+Human relationships are built on trust, created through authenticity, empathy, and logic.
+According to initial scientific studies, the human brain derives a sense of reward as trust is earned, and as individuals become more trustworthy.
+Therefore, acting with honesty (words matching actions) when apologizing strengthens trust in a relationship.

-What does this mean?
-A real apology doesn’t end at saying “sorry”—it’s also essential to rebuild any trust that has been broken in order to truly mend the relationship.
+So, what if the abusive partner apologizes?
+A genuine apology doesn’t end with saying “sorry”—it’s also essential to rebuild any broken trust to truly mend the relationship.